|

 Soft Taupe Foundation

-Light taupe linens calm the table instantly, giving brown a softer presence that feels refined instead of dark for daytime celebrations.
+Light taupe linens give brown this softer presence that feels refined instead of dark — perfect for daytime celebrations.

-Paired with white florals and clear glassware, this palette photographs beautifully in bright outdoor or sunlit venues during spring.
+Paired with white florals and clear glassware, this palette photographs beautifully in bright outdoor venues or anywhere with lots of natural light.

-If brown feels intimidating, starting lighter like this lets you test the theme without committing everywhere across your entire wedding design plan.
+If brown feels intimidating, starting with lighter tones like this lets you test the theme without committing to it everywhere across your design.

 @thevelvettable